markertmer/enigma/README.md

 * [Exploration: Finding Equivalent Keys](#exploration)

 ##About this Application
-This application uses an algorithm to encrypt and decrypt message text with the use of a 5-digit, randomly-generated `key` and the 6-digit numeric `date` of encryption in DDMMYY format.
+This application uses an algorithm to encrypt and decrypt a text-based message with the use of a 5-digit, randomly-generated `key` and the 6-digit numeric `date` of encryption in DDMMYY format.
 The application is run from the command line, where the user can designate an input file to encrypt/decrypt and an output file to write the resulting encryption/decryption.

 ##Getting Started
 1. Fork and Clone this repo to your machine.